 He is also Director of the Climate Solutions Lab at Brown University.

-His new book, Partial Hegemony: Oil Politics and International Order, draws lessons from oil history about how states and other actors create and maintain international governance arrangements (Oxford University Press, Oct 2021).
+His triple award-winning book, Partial Hegemony: Oil Politics and International Order, draws lessons from oil history about how states and other actors create and maintain international governance arrangements (Oxford University Press, 2021).
 The book then applies those lessons to other problems like climate change, peacekeeping, finance, and nuclear politics.
+It won the APSA Jervis-Schroeder Best Book Award in International History and Politics, the Best Book Award (co-winner) from the APSA International Collaboration section, and the Best Book (Energy Policy--Non-Fiction) award from the American Energy Society.

 His previous book, Petro-Aggression: When Oil Causes War, was published in 2013 by Cambridge University Press.
 He has published work in International Organization, Foreign Affairs, World Politics, International Security and elsewhere.
 He also occasionally blogs at the Monkey Cage and Foreign Affairs.
 On Twitter, he is @JeffDColgan